WE ARE HERE TO HELP

 Intake persons (Complete forms with clients and discuss specific concerns) - Thursday - 10 am-1 pm (1st, 3rd and 4th week of month)

 The number of people living in food insecure households in the United States grew drastically in 2024.
 In the U.S. 1 in 7 people, including 1 in 5 children live in food insecure households.
-The Community Ministry statistics for the month of May are local proof of that national trend.
-During May, the WSBC Community Ministries provided food for 918 individuals.
-This number, a direct example of the food insecurity and need in our community, is the second highest number of individuals ever served by the ministry in one month.
-We also provided produce for 533 individuals, personal care hygiene and/or household items for 150 homes, and clothing for 232 individuals (including 106 new clients).
-The Infant Resource Mission provided necessities for 77 babies and toddlers.
+The Community Ministry statistics for the month of July are local proof of that national trend.
+During July, the WSBC Community Ministries provided food for 1,131 individuals.
+This is a record number of people needing food from our pantry.
+We also provided produce for 723 individuals, personal care hygiene and/or household items for 141 homes, and clothing for 280 individuals (including 100 new clients).
+The Infant Resource Mission provided necessities for 83 babies and toddlers.

 “The King will reply, ‘Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.’